Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Can have both approaches combined to adapt the master to fast or slow servants.

 A microprocessor communicates with other devices using its pins.
 In a bus-based I/O we can have:
-- memory mapped I/O
-  - a peripheral is assigned a specific address in the memory.
+- memory mapped I/O, a peripheral is assigned a specific address in the memory.
 Do not require special instruction, accessing the peripheral is just like any other memory operation.
 - standard I/O, no loss of addresses to peripherals.
 Require specific instruction to be accessed but simplify address decoding logic in the peripheral.

 If more peripherals are connected to the same bus there is the need to arbitrate the access.
 The access can be based on some kind of priority policy or in a round robin fashion.
-Daisy chaining is also possible (can have starvation issues for the peripheralls further down the chain).
+Daisy chaining is also possible (can have starvation issues for the peripherals further down the chain).

 The communication with the peripherals can also be done using:
 - polling